canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
 Each creature in a 10-foot-radius sphere centered on that point must make a Constitution saving throw.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.
-At Higher Levels.

-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
+*At Higher Levels:* When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
 {% endcapture %}

 {% include hidden.html content=shatter id="shatter" title="Shatter" %}